Housing Needs Assessment Update

 Unmet needs in Fredericton

-by Alex Nelson , 3 months ago
+by Alex Nelson , over 1 year ago

 Rent control is a serious need.
 Any apartment complex I've lived in will raise the rent (with proper notice) every year, by as much as they can.
 I'm well aware that if I'm moving out, that apartment cost will jump 250-500$.